Albizael Del Valle

 Historically harvested in Portugal, cork is a fascinating material that comes from the bark of cork oak trees.
 When done properly, cork can be harvested from a single tree for more than 200 years without damaging the tree.
 In an age of deforestation, it is encouraging to find a material that is not only produced by trees, but that can actually benefit trees and the surrounding environment.
 For this reason, Alessandra saw fit to call her company Yabisí, which means 'tree' in the language spoken by the Taino people living on the Island called Borinken (now Puerto Rico) of pre-columbian America.

 Yabisí not only represents Alessandra’s signature material (cork) but also her philosophy which emphasizes harmony between consumer and environment.
 On the philanthropic side, Alessandra partnered with One Tree Planted, a Non-profit organization known for planting a tree with every $1 donation.
 She sees this partnership as a gesture of reciprocity to mother earth and as a means to promote social responsibility within the fashion community.

-It’s no easy task to build a company from the ground up, but Alessandra hopes to continue expanding her brand in Southern California where she is currently located and fulfilling online orders.
+It’s no easy task to build a company from the ground up while still excelling at a full-time job but Alessandra hopes to continue expanding her brand in Southern California where she is currently located and fulfilling online orders.
 We look forward to seeing the development of this business and encourage everyone to look at the products Yabisí has to offer.

 Follow on Instagram